 - Cut the potatoes into 1-inch cubes.
 This will ensure your potatoes cook evenly and that your slow cooker mashed potatoes will be smooth and creamy.

-- Use a handheld potato masher, not a handheld mixer, which can make the potatoes gummy, to mash the potatoes into the cooking liquid until smooth.
+- Mash Potatoes.
+After slow cooking, use a handheld potato masher, not a mixer, which can make the potatoes gummy, to mash the potatoes into the cooking liquid until smooth.

-- Warm the cream slightly in the microwave, before adding it to the slow cooker.
+- Add Warm Cream.
+Warm the cream slightly in the microwave, before adding it to the slow cooker.
 This helps keep the potatoes from seizing up, which can happen if you add cold cream.
+Stir in the sour cream and parmesan if using.

 Storing Leftover Mashed Potatoes

-Crockpot mashed potatoes are the obvious choice for holiday meals, as they make pulling off a big meal easy.
+Crockpot mashed potatoes are the obvious choice for holiday meals alongside Pineapple Glazed Ham, a New York Strip Roast, or Roasted Turkey, as they make pulling off a big meal easy.
 But don't just reserve these potatoes for the holidays, they deserve to be enjoyed with weeknight or Sunday dinners.

 Make your meals easier with this recipe for slow-cooker mashed potatoes.
 And be sure to leave a review if you give this recipe a try!
 I love to hear your comments!